-131I-Tositumomab (Bexxar®) is an anti-CD20 antibody developed and launched by GlaxoSmithKline in 2003 for the treatment of non-Hodgkin lymphoma (NHL).
-The compound had been initially developed by Corixa (formerly Coulter Pharmaceutical, now GlaxoSmithKline GSK).
+131I-Tositumomab is a radiolabeled anti-CD20 antibody launched in 2003 under the name Bexxar for the treatment of non-Hodgkin lymphoma (NHL).
 Bexxar has been approved in the US since 2003 and Canada since 2005.
 Bexxar was never launched in Europe.

 Bexxar was discontinued and marketing approval withdrawn on February 20, 2014 following the failure to demonstrate in 2011 a clinical benefit over CHOP chemotherapy plus Rituxan (rituximab) in patients with newly diagnosed follicular NHL.
 This resulted in the decline in usage.